113ll3/Ibmclouddocscli/connect_dedicated_id.md

   Connected to dedicated user my_dedicated_id
 ```

-However, if your dedicated ID has not been connected to the public IBMid, you will be prompted to manually connect to the public IBMid:
+However, if your dedicated ID has not been connected to the public IBMid, you are prompted to manually connect to the public IBMid:

 ```
-  You are logging with an IBMid that does not associated with any dedicated user.
+  You are logging in with an IBMid that is not associated with any dedicated user.
   To set up the connection, input the credentials of the dedicated user.

   Choose a credential type: